learnapollo/learnapollo/content/exercises/react-01.md

 # React Track 01 - Getting Started

-Welcome to the first exercise in the **React Track**!
+Welcome to the first exercise in the **React Track** of this Apollo Client Tutorial!
 If you prefer React Native or Angular 2 over React, head over to the respective tutorial track.

 > Get the most out of this tutorial by signing up with your GitHub account and receive a indivual endpoint to your Pokedex database!